kuskoman/logstash-exporter/TLS-CONFIGURATION.md

 ### Common Issues

 1. **Certificate not found**: Ensure the paths to certificate files are correct and accessible
-2. **Certificate verification failed**: Check if the CA certificate is correct or consider using `insecure_skip_verify: true` for testing
+2. **Certificate verification failed**: Check if the CA certificate is correct or consider using `insecure_skip_verify: true` for testing.
+Make sure CA certificates are installed in the system trust store.
 3. **TLS handshake errors**: Ensure compatible TLS versions between client and server

 ### Debugging